gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

 With field centric mecanum drive, the translation joystick controls the direction of the robot relative to the field, as opposed to the robot frame.
 This is preferred by some drivers, and make some evasive action easier, as one can spin while translating in a given direction easier.
 To do this, the x/y components of the joysticks are rotated counter to the robot's angle, which is given by the IMU.

 There is an IMU inside of Control Hubs (and older models of Expansion Hubs).
-Unlike most other hardware, it requires more than ``hardwareMap.get()`` to begin using it.
+Unlike most other hardware, it is recommended to do more than ``hardwareMap.get()`` to begin using it.
 Note, this is configured when creating a new configuration by default as ``imu``.
 See the `FTC doc page covering the IMU interface and its parameters <https://ftc-docs.firstinspires.org/programming_resources/imu/imu.html>`_ for more information.
 The way the IMU will be initialized here is:

 .. code-block::